 Dr. Barr and her staff have been at the forefront of regenerative medicine.
-She was the first physician to implement PRP, bone marrow derived stem cells and fat grafting into practice in Hampton Roads over 20 years ago.
-She has successfully treated many patients including professional golfers with a variety of regenerative therapies for spinal, joint and tendon issues.
-Dr. Barr monitors the latest advances in regenerative medicine by regularly attending international conferences on Regenerative Medicine and she enjoys bringing back to our area the newest proven technologies.
-To complement her experience in regenerative medicine she has advanced training in musculoskeletal ultrasound and interventional spinal injections.
-This is a key component to our success since these are mostly non-surgical treatments and the key to maximize treatment outcomes for any regenerative therapy is optimal needle placement.
+She was the first physician to implement PRP, bone marrow-derived stem cells and fat grafting into practice in Hampton Roads over 20 years ago.
+She has successfully treated many patients, including professional golfers, with a variety of regenerative therapies for spinal, joint and tendon issues.
+Dr. Barr monitors the latest advances in regenerative medicine by regularly attending international conferences on Regenerative Medicine, and she enjoys bringing back to our area the newest proven technologies.
+To complement her experience in regenerative medicine, she has advanced training in musculoskeletal ultrasound and interventional spinal injections.
+This is a key component to our success since these are mostly non-surgical treatments and the key to maximizing treatment outcomes for any regenerative therapy is optimal needle placement.

-Regenerative Medicine is ever expanding.
+Regenerative Medicine is ever-expanding.
 New concepts of managing inflammation and promoting tissue healing are being developed.
-Once we determine the best treatment option for you, be it’s PRP (Platelet Rich Plasma), Prolotherapy, Bone marrow concentrate, fat grafting, amniotic stem cells or a combination of modalities we can perform the procedure in our office in the same day.
+Once we determine the best treatment option for you, be it PRP (Platelet Rich Plasma), Prolotherapy, Prolozone Therapy, Bone marrow concentrate, fat grafting, amniotic stem cells or a combination of modalities, we can perform the procedure in our office on the same day.
 The injections are performed using a small needle, cold spray and local anesthesia.
-To insure optimal needle placement and maximize treatment outcomes all regenerative therapies performed at the Barr Center under image guidance using either ultrasound or x-ray.
+To ensure optimal needle placement and maximize treatment outcomes, all regenerative therapies are performed at the Barr Center under image guidance using either ultrasound or x-ray.
 The entire process can take as little as 60 minutes.
 Within several days of undergoing most regenerative therapies, you can return to normal activities within 4-7 days.